A scenic train ride from Lucerne, Switzerland took me and my sister to Paris, the City of Love, at 1.30pm.

 Exit into the Louvre Mall and you will find an upside down pyramid.
 This is also where the alternative (less crowded) entrance is located.
 There is a souvenir store, several luxury stores, and a food court.

 The food court is located at the end of the Mall and consists of several food stalls and a McDonalds that sells macarons.
 Ooooh, fancy.

 Next on the Itinerary was the Arc de Triomphe and Eiffel Tower.
 Since we wanted to see more of the city (and we were on a budget!) we decided to walk to the two landmarks.

 The Gardens outside the Louvre were quite beautiful and peppered with gorgeous statues.

 The walk to the Arc de Triomphe gave us plenty to see.
 We walked down Champs-Elysees and saw this gorgeous Disney store:

-It looked super elegant.
-Unfortunately we didn’t have time to explore, but we’re definitely coming back next time!
+Most.
+Elegant.
+Disney.
+Store.
+Ever.
+In fact, it looks like a Disney Villain’s store.
+Unfortunately we didn’t have time to explore, but we’re definitely coming back next time.

 Arc de Triomphe